 Step 2: Job Descriptions

-How do roles fit into the organization chart and how are they defined to truly describe what the role should achieve?
-Do not make roles fit the existing employee, which is a common mistake.
-Make sure to define the role based on what the role needs to achieve based on the organization’s strategy.
-Outdated job descriptions need to be reviewed and rewritten to reflect what the job actually does, in detail.
+How do job roles fit into the organization chart, and how are they defined to truly describe what the role should achieve?
+Do not make job roles fit the existing employee, which is a common mistake.
+Make sure to define the job role based on what the role needs to achieve based on the organization’s strategy.
+Outdated job descriptions need to be reviewed and rewritten to reflect what the job actually does in detail.
 In changing organizations, job descriptions should be reviewed for changes in responsibilities every 3-4 months.
 As soon as they are outdated, they are no longer relevant, and are therefore useless.